Kundara: Demographics

 As of the 2011 Census of India, Kundara is a census town in Kollam District in the state of Kerala with a total population of 33,959.
 The population of children aged 0–6 is 3243, representing 9.55% of the total population of Kundara.
 The female sex ratio is 1096 per 1000 males, against state average of 1084 and the child sex ratio is 993 females per 1000 males, compared to the Kerala state average of 964.
 Kundara's literacy rate is 93.99%, lower than the state average of 95%.
 The male literacy is 96.42% and the female literacy rate is 91.80%.

 Politics

 Kundara is one among the 11 legislative assembly constituencies in the district of Kollam.
 P. C. Vishnunadh is the current elected member from Kundara constituency.

 Transport

 Railways

-Kundara and Kundara East are the railway stations in Kundara town.
+Kundara, Kilikollur, Kundara East and Chandanattop are the railway stations in Kundara town.
 In Kerala it is very rare to have more than one railway station in a town.
 These stations are part of the Kollam–Sengottai branch line.